 - 1. Physiological basis of Medical Practice-Best and Tailor.
 Williams & Wilkins Co, Riverview, MI USA - 2.
 Text book of Medical Physiology- Arthur C, Guyton and John.
 E. Hall.
 Miamisburg, OH, U.S.A. - 3.
 Human Physiology (vol 1 and 2) by Dr. C.C.
-Chatterrje ,Academic Publishers Kolkata
+Chatterrje, Academic Publishers Kolkata

-BP202T.
-PHARMACEUTICAL ORGANIC CHEMISTRY -I (Theory)
+BP202T- PHARMACEUTICAL ORGANIC CHEMISTRY I - THEORY

-Scope: This subject deals with classification and nomenclature of simple organic compounds, structural isomerism, intermediates forming in reactions, important physical properties, reactions and methods of preparation of these compounds.
+Course Description: This subject deals with classification and nomenclature of simple organic compounds, structural isomerism, intermediates forming in reactions, important physical properties, reactions and methods of preparation of these compounds.
 The syllabus also emphasizes on mechanisms and orientation of reactions.

-Objectives: Upon completion of the course the student shall be able to
+Course Outcomes: On completion of this course, the successful students should be able to:

-- 1. write the structure, name and the type of isomerism of the organic compound - 2. write the reaction, name the reaction and orientation of reactions - 3. account for reactivity/stability of compounds, - 4. identify/confirm the identification of organic compound
+CO Statements CO-1 Write the structure, name and the type of isomerism of the organic compound CO-2 Write the reaction, name the reaction and orientation of reactions CO-3 Account for reactivity/stability of compounds, CO-4 Identify/confirm the identification of organic compound